 When I'm not writing, I like to waste time reading about obscure topics online.
 My favorite thing about writing is the way it can help to clarify my thoughts.
 When I'm trying to avoid writing, I pick up my guitar and cycle through the same riffs I've been playing since I was 14.

 When I’m not writing I enjoy hanging out with my dog Rosa.
 My favorite thing about writing is constantly surprising myself with new ideas and rhetorical styles I never knew I was capable of.
 When I’m trying to avoid writing I re-read my old writing, walk my dog, watch Netflix and eventually find a way to trick myself into start writing again!

-Some things I enjoy are reading (especially fiction and history), walking (especially in the woods), cooking and eating Indian food, and spending time in the mountains or with her wonderful cat.
+Some things I enjoy are reading (especially fiction and history), walking (especially in the woods), cooking and eating Indian food, and spending time in the mountains or with my wonderful cat.
 My favorite thing about writing is using visual techniques, such as concept mapping and color.
 Laying things out visually really helps me with all kinds of writing process and problems, including brainstorming and organization.
 When I'm trying to avoid writing, decluttering my apartment suddenly becomes appealing.
 If I'm avoiding writing, it usually means I'm feeling stuck, so I try breaking the writing task into smaller parts and do one of them, and that usually solves the problem.